5vckcq/multi-Lvl-Coincidence-Analysis/README.md

 **Dependencies**

 Running the script requires besides a Python3 environment, a latex distribution installed on the system running this script, as well as the jinja2, pandas and itertools Python3 libraries and the TikZ library for latex.
+The graphical interface requires also the python packages tkinter and pymupdf.

 ## Latex_Template.tex